 Dr. Kao focuses primarily on creating a balanced and proportionate nose.
 While many surgeons focus mainly on the bridge and length of the nose, Dr. Kao also looks at other nasal features to ensure a natural appearance.
 He looks at the shape of the nostrils and how it relates to the nasal tip to correct notched or flared nostrils.
 Dr. Kao also utilizes techniques to maintain or create nostrils that are proportionate to the rest of the nose and face.
 He also works to improve the functional part of breathing.
 His meticulous attention to detail allows him to create a better balance between the size and shape of your nose and your other facial features.

 You will experience bruising, swelling, and redness following your surgery.
 Some patients experience minor discomfort associated with swelling and the nasal packing.
-It may take some time adjusting to this nasal obstruction that is necessary for recovery.
+It may take some time to adjust to this nasal obstruction that is necessary for recovery.
 Oral medication will be prescribed to control any associated pain.

 All of Dr. Kao’s patients have the option to stay at an aftercare facility.
 Serenity is a post-surgical aftercare facility situated just across the street from Dr. Kao’s surgical facility and located in a federally and state-licensed health care center.

 For several days following your procedure, you will need to rest with your head elevated to minimize swelling.
-You shouldn’t engage in any physical activities during this time.
+You should not engage in any physical activities during this time.
 Your surgical packing will be removed after four to seven days.
 Nasal splints, if placed, will be removed after seven days.
-Dr. Kao likes to tape the nose with skin-colored paper tape for a week or two after the removal of the splint depending on the amount of tip swelling.
+Dr. Kao prefers to tape the nose with skin-colored paper tape for a week or two after the removal of the splint depending on the amount of tip swelling.

-You shouldn’t expose your nose to direct sunlight for several months following your procedure.
+You should not expose your nose to direct sunlight for several months following your procedure.
 This is to ensure the best healing possible.
 Due to weak nasal structures, if nasal bones were moved you may not be able to wear glasses for several weeks after your procedure without special support.

 You are likely to experience some discomfort during your initial recovery period that can be controlled using an oral pain medication.